 The beginnings of the German commitment, which is being carried out in cooperation with the Bernhard-Nocht-Institute for Tropical Medicine (BNITM) in Hamburg, go back to the time of the devastating Ebola epidemic in West Africa from 2014 to 2016.
 Two years after Ebola was thought to have been defeated, new outbreaks occurred in the Democratic Republic of Congo, first in the province of Équateur and then in North Kivu.
 For neighbouring countries like Uganda, the outbreak in North Kivu was particularly dangerous.
 The area is one of the most densely populated in the Democratic Republic of Congo, with more than one million internally displaced persons and a high level of migration across national borders.
 Since then, the Congo has not come to rest.
 The epidemic, which began in 2018, is still ongoing.
 New cases are also reported in 2020.
 So far, the WHO has registered over 2,200 deaths (as of April 2020).

 “Outbreaks of epidemics have to be detected quickly.”

-"It was great to see how fast the various Regional Teams started to work together, support each other and complement one another's skills.
-At this first training in Hamburg we saw how the EAC's vision of effective regional pandemic prevention could become reality,” says Dr Gehre.
+"It was great to see how quickly the different country teams started working together, helping each other out and complementing each other's skills," says Dr Florian Gehre.
+"At this first training course in Hamburg we experienced how the EAC's vision of effective regional pandemic prevention could become reality".

-Published on KfW Stories: Tuesday, 16 April 2019; last updated 5 May 2020.
+Published on KfW Stories: 16 April 2019; last updated 5 May 2020.